CRC TRR 228 Project B01

 Research Regions: Lake Baringo Area, Kenya

-Traditional rangeland management and livelihoods in Kenya, and particularly in the Baringo county basin, are slowly changing due to environmental pressures, as well as system-immanent drivers such as rangeland degradation and changing aspirations of land users.
+Traditional rangeland management and livelihoods in Kenya, particularly in the Baringo County basin, are slowly changing due to environmental pressures as well as system-immanent drivers such as rangeland degradation and changing aspirations of land users.
 Invasive plant species are spreading rapidly, taking over pastoral communal lands and hindering livestock mobility.
 In response, households are transitioning to arable farming to adapt to the invasion.
 However, as arable farming expands, the seasonal availability and quality of pasture decrease, further negatively impacting agro-pastoral livelihoods.
-Furthermore, cropping systems are susceptible to new invasive plant species spread.
-Ecological shocks such as plant invasions thus become key elements in future-making, as they accelerate social-ecological transitions and livelihood transformative processes in future rangelands.
+Furthermore, cropping systems are themselves susceptible to the spread of new invasive plant species.
+Ecological shocks, such as plant invasions, thus become key elements in future-making, as they accelerate social-ecological transitions and livelihood transformation processes in future rangelands.

 a) Prosopis spread, soil fertility, and coping strategies: Prosopis has been established in the area since the 1980s.
 It is mostly found in the seasonally inundated plains, where 65% of households report infestation.
 Grazed pastures show much higher infestation levels than frequently cropped farmlands.
 Semi-nomadic pastoralists and agro-pastoralists are more affected by Prosopis infestation than arable farmers.
 Prosopis stand densities in Baringo County were mapped using ground-truthing and remote sensing, and their relationship with soil fertility was analyzed.
 Prosopis obtains about 15-20% of its nitrogen from the atmosphere through biological nitrogen fixation and significantly increases carbon (C), nitrogen (N), phosphorus (P), and calcium (Ca) levels in the topsoil.